TWBug/GoldCardHenge/content/application/_index.en.md

 {{< base >}}
 Notes:

-* The uploaded passport copy must be the same as the passport used for the visa application Please provide supporting documents as complete and extensive as possible following the eligibility requirements.
+* The uploaded passport copy must be the same as the passport used for the visa application.
+* Please provide supporting documents as complete and extensive as possible following the eligibility requirements.
 If you are required to send in more supporting documents, the processing time can extend multiple weeks to a month.
 {{< /base >}}

 {{< teaser prefix="4." >}}